Timber, Furnishing and Textiles Union: History

-In early 2025, the Australian Electoral Commission organised a secret ballot for the demerger, which would run from 24 February until 14 April.
+In early 2025, the Australian Electoral Commission organised a secret ballot for the demerger, which ran from 24 February until 14 April.
 According to New South Wales District Secretary Alison Rudman, the TFTU would have a "laser focus on the issues that impact all our members, like wood supply, recognition of their skills, and the protection of timber jobs in timber towns".
 Ms Rudman also noted that legislation to approve the demerger application was supported by all federal MPs except for the Greens.

 In April 2025, the Australian Financial Review reported that members of the Manufacturing Division had voted overwhelmingly to leave the CFMEU and form a standalone union.
 Of the division's approximately 8,000 members, 3,553 voted in favour of disaffiliation, with 324 voting against, for a total of 91.6% of participants approving the demerger.
 Following the vote, O'Connor stated that he would begin the formal steps required to complete the demerger and register the TFTU as a separate entity under law.

 In late April, Michael O’Connor condemned then-federal opposition leader Peter Dutton for threatening to cut government programs such as the National Reconstruction Fund, Future Made in Australia and the Housing Australia Future Fund, which he claimed would jeopardise the future of the timber and forestry industry.
-However, he stopped short of endorsing Anthony Albanese or any other political candidate in the 2025 election.
+However, he stopped short of endorsing Anthony Albanese or any party or candidate in the 2025 federal election.

+The TFTU was formally registered with the Fair Work Commission on 17 April 2026.